chemmedia/knowledgeworker-embedded-asset-api/README.md

 #### Unresolvable targets

-Embedded assets can be reused in different courses and contents, so a given target may not exist or may not be reachable everywhere the asset is used.
-Navigation requests are silently ignored if the target
+Embedded assets can be reused in different courses and contents.
+As a result, a given navigation target may not exist or may not be reachable everywhere the asset is used.
+Navigation requests are silently ignored if the target:

 * is invalid,
-* does not exist in the current course or content, e.g. because the asset is reused in a course with a different structure, or
+* does not exist in the current course or content, for example because the asset is reused in a course with a different structure, or
-* is currently unavailable, e.g. because it is locked due to unmet learning prerequisites.
+* is currently unavailable, for example because it is locked due to unmet learning prerequisites.

 In all of these cases no error is reported and the current course location remains unchanged.